 You must keep your diet achievable and flexible in order to keep it sustainable!

-We just wanted you all to be aware of this great tool which can help you along the way.
-So calculate your daily caloric intake and let it be a friendly guide on your path to achieving your goals!
+We just wanted you all to be aware of this great tool that can help you along the way.
+To calculate your daily caloric intake and let it be a friendly guide on your path to achieving your goals!

 Check out these other calculators:

 IIFYM – TDEE

 - Beyond Body vs Perfect Body vs DoFasting vs fitMom - February 8, 2023